-In just two seasons as head coach at ODU, Jeff Jones has guided the Monarchs to 45 wins which include a 27-8 mark in 2015 as the Monarchs finished second in Conference USA and advanced to the semifinals of the NIT.
-Jones was also honored nationally as he was named 2015 Barefoot Coach of the Year for his work and contributions and creating awareness for Samaritan's Feet, providing shoes to impoverished children (both domestically and internationally).
+In just two seasons as head coach at ODU, Jeff Jones has guided the Monarchs to 45 wins, including a 27-8 mark in 2015 as the Monarchs finished second in Conference USA and advanced to the semifinals of the NIT.
+Jones was honored nationally as the 2015 Barefoot Coach of the Year for his work and contributions and creating awareness for Samaritan’s Feet, which provides shoes to impoverished children (both domestically and internationally).

-Jones won his 400th collegiate game as the Monarchs defeated Charleston Southern on March 18 in the first round of the NIT.
+Jones won his 400th collegiate game as the Monarchs defeated Charleston Southern on March 18 in the first round of the NIT last year.

-His teams advanced to 10 post season appearances (one at ODU, six at UVA and three at AU), including a 1995 NCAA Elite 8, a 1993 NCAA Sweet 16 appearance and an NIT championship in 1992 while at UVA.
+His teams advanced to 11 post season appearances (two at ODU, six at UVA and three at AU), including a 1995 NCAA Elite 8, a 1993 NCAA Sweet 16 appearance and an NIT championship in 1992 while at UVA.
 Jones has a 211-183 record at American for 13 years and 146-104 as head coach at the University of Virginia.

 One of the most respected teachers in the collegiate ranks, Jones has developed 49 players who have played or are still playing professionally, including six in the NBA (John Crotty, Cory Alexander, Jamal Robinson, Bryant Stith, Junior Burrough and Courtney Alexander).
 Three of Jones’ players have played in the NFL, and as an assistant coach six of his former players have played in the NBA.
 Additionally seven of his former assistant coaches went on to become head coaches.